The Complete Guide To Dental Implants

 An Off-Bite Relationship

 If you have lost a single tooth due to an accident or from periodontal disease, that one tooth can be easily replaced using a dental implant.
-In fact, dental implants have become the treatment of choice for most patients looking to replace a missing tooth.
+Dental implants have become the treatment of choice for most patients looking to replace a missing tooth.

 To replace a single tooth, a dental implant is inserted into the site where the tooth is missing.
-At Willow Pass Dental Care, this procedure is performed by a prosthodontist under oral sedation to minimize any pain or discomfort.
+At Willow Pass Dental Care, a prosthodontist performs this procedure under oral sedation to minimize any pain or discomfort.
 The dental implant serves as a replacement for the root of the missing tooth.
 A small post called an abutment is then connected to the implant, and a replacement tooth is cemented on top of the abutment.
 Your new tooth will look and function just like a natural tooth.

-Missing teeth become a greater problem as we grow older
+Missing teeth become a more significant problem as we grow older.

 Dental implants are the preferred solution for replacing several missing teeth.